 Scholarly Excellence in Equity and Diversity (SEED) Awards honor UMN graduate and professional students whose research and scholarly interest are focused on issues of equity, diversity, and/or social justice, and who demonstrate outstanding creativity, innovation, and potential for excellence in their field.
-Awardees must demonstrate experience with or commitment to serving or working with underserved, underrepresented, or marginalized populations.
+Awardees must demonstrate experience with or commitment to working with underrepresented or marginalized populations.

 The Ford Foundation seeks to increase the diversity of the nation’s college and university faculties.
-This fellowship provides three years of support for doctoral students and are made to individuals who have demonstrated superior academic achievement and are committed to a career in teaching and research at the college or university level and are well prepared to use diversity as a resource.
+This fellowship provides three years of support for doctoral students.
+Students who have demonstrated superior academic achievement, are committed to a career in teaching and research at the college level, and are well prepared to use diversity as a resource are encouraged to apply.

-The Shakopee Mdewakanton Sioux Community (SMSC) Endowed Scholarship program is designed to recruit and retain talented American Indian students with demonstrated financial need to the University of Minnesota.
-The scholarship program supports incoming first-year and transfer students.
+The Shakopee Mdewakanton Sioux Community (SMSC) Endowed Scholarship program is designed to recruit and retain talented American Indian students with demonstrated financial need to the U of M. The scholarship program supports incoming first-year and transfer students.
 Scholarships may also be awarded to newly-admitted graduate and professional students.

 The American Indian College Fund offers scholarships to American Indian and Alaska Native undergraduate and graduate students attending accredited public and non-profit private colleges across the United States.

-The University of Minnesota is a multicultural campus that embraces diversity as fundamental to its operations, programs, and research.
-At the University of Minnesota, "[w]e all share responsibility for equity and diversity—it’s everybody’s everyday work.
+The U of M is a multicultural campus that embraces diversity as fundamental to its operations, programs, and research.
+At the U of M, "[w]e all share responsibility for equity and diversity—it’s everybody’s everyday work.
 Diversity goes well beyond numeric representation and access.
 Far from just enriching campus life or the academic experience, equity and diversity are critical to issues of campus culture and climate, and fundamental to everything we do."

 The Twin Cities is a global community that represents cultures from around the world.
-Minneapolis has an established African American community and a strong Native American heritage.
-It’s home to the largest Somali population in the U.S., the largest Hmong population outside of Laos, large Vietnamese and Ethiopian populations, and a fast-growing Hispanic community.
+Minneapolis has an established Black community and a strong American Indian heritage.
+It’s home to the largest Somali population in the U.S., the largest Hmong population outside of Laos, large Vietnamese and Ethiopian populations, and a fast-growing Hispanic and Latinx community.